wp-plugins/in-memoriam-light-a-candle/readme.txt

 == Description ==

-I am not a programmer, but I needed this kind of plugin, so I built it starting from the plugin Clean Testimonials, https://wordpress.org/plugins/clean-testimonials/, with author: lukerollans.
-And now I want to share it with you.

 In Memoriam (Light a Candle) enables you and your site's visitors to easily and quickly light candles in the the memory of a died person, to support a cause, or even for your own wellness.
 The plugin integrates seamlessly with your existing WordPress admin area, so you will feel right at home.

 There are a few simple ways to manage your candles: